-San José Clean Energy’s default GreenSource product contains 45% renewable energy from solar, wind and geothermal and 41% carbon-free energy from large hydropower.
-It is 86% carbon-free overall.
+San José Clean Energy’s default GreenSource product contains at least 40% renewable energy from sources like solar and wind.

 Benefits of Renewable Energy

 Renewables are not only better for the environment, but are also becoming cheaper than traditional resources!
 Unlike fossil fuels, the price of renewable energy is stable in the long-term because there are no fuel costs.
 Coal and natural gas prices can cause surges in energy costs when fuel supplies become strained, so relying on abundant solar and wind energy helps us keep rates low and stable.

 The benefits of renewable energy don’t stop with stable, competitive prices.
 It’s good for our health too!
 When fossil fuel energy is replaced with wind or solar, for example, the air we breathe and the water we drink gets cleaner.